Lab 2: Structure contour mapping (20 pts.):

 The contour map product is an interpretation since interpolation and significant discretion of exactly where you draw the lines can exist.
 What are some rules of interpolation between two constraining control points?
 A simple approach is to position the contour proportionally.
 If the control points are at 60 and 30 units, then the 50 unit contour interval should be 2/3rds the way along a line as your travel from the 30 to the 60 point.
 Other better rules of extrapolation exist.

 Where should you start contouring?
-Where you start can make a difference, since you tend to use the existing contours as a guide to help you draw the contours under construction.
+Where you start can make a difference, since one tends to use the existing contours as a guide to help you draw the contours under construction.
 One suggestion is to start where the surface is best constrained, where you have the maximum density of points, and then to work to areas where the surface is less constrained.
 This usually means starting in the middle of the map and in the middle range of the contour elevations being constructed.

 Exercise 3: Below